MrakDun-desu/BlockstackerDocs/Rules customization/Garbage-generators.md

 ### Predefined values in your script

-Before activating your script, Blockstacker will set a global variable `Board`, which will hold the information about the board you're generating garbage for.
+Before activating your script, UStacker will set a global variable `Board`, which will hold the information about the board you're generating garbage for.
 On this `Board`, you have access to some information that you need to generate garbage.
 Board is your interface to the board you're currently managing.
 It's a reference to the in-game C# object which has multiple fields and methods that you can use.

 You access fields with the `.` notation.

-Fields available in Blockstacker 0.3:
+Fields available in UStacker 0.3:
 - `Board.Width` - width of the board in blocks
 - `Board.Height` - height of the board in blocks
 - `Board.LethalHeight` - height that has been set in the game settings to be lethal.
 Is relevant only for certain topout conditions by itself.